Put Your Car on the Track

 For a road racer, one of the best ways is to

 get into karting.
 It’s demanding, and yet relatively inexpensive.
-Sports Car Club of America, and
+Portland Karting Association is a good contact.
+For road racing cars, the Sports Car Club of America, and

-Cascade Sports Car Club both have into programs, as does the Pro Drive racing school here at PIR.
+Cascade Sports Car Club both have intro programs, as does the Pro Drive racing school here at PIR.
 One

 good place to start is this website: www.safeisfast.com.

 There are lots of club days, and you don't need to belong to a particular club to join in.
-For your fee (they vary, but plan on $250) you will get 20 minute sessions each hour, which is enough to exhaust you.
+For your fee (they vary, but plan on $250-$350) you will get a 20 minute session each hour, which is enough to exhaust you.
 Clubs handle their own registration, and a list of clubs and their contact info is under the CONTACT heading on our home page.

 Want a track day that will make you feel like a VIP?
 Pro Drive offers one day high performance track days for drivers of all levels of experience.
 Have a blast speeding around the track with a professional instructor giving you valuable insight on your driving techniques.
-Sign-up at www.prodrive.net with coupon code PIR100 and save $100 on your track day.
+Schedule today! www.prodrive.net Use coupon code PIRsaves and save $100 off the regular price (date must be chosen to receive your discount).

-Friday and Saturday evening is grudge racing on the quarter-mile.
+Friday and Saturday evening is grudge racing on the quarter-mile at Late Night drags.
 No points, no purse, no eliminations, just bragging rights.

 In either case you will go through tech inspection before racing, but for most cars it just makes sure you are safe (battery tie-down, non-cracked windshield, belts, etc.)